Glitter Glucose is on a Mission to Help Everyone Find Power in Diabetes

 In a way, I feel like they’re doing advocacy work with me because they’re showing people we are welcome in their space.
 I will be making a month-long mountain road trip with this hotel chain.
 I love this partnership because it emphasizes that I’m just a girl living my life, and diabetes is along for the ride with me.

 Definitely!
 We’ve covered a lot today, and I’d love to leave the conversation on a fun note.
 Our readers would enjoy learning more about you—what’s something about you that may surprise others?

 Oooh…I wasn’t expecting that question!
 (Laughs) I will say I’m a big fan of “The Bachelor” and “The Bachelorette,” and I’m currently on my journey as my own bachelorette.
 I’m dating and having fun.
 Dating with diabetes is a whole other topic we can cover!
 I’m a single young woman living it up, so who knows—maybe you’ll see me heading to a Vegas wedding chapel soon…just kidding!

 It would be great to see a leading lady on “The Bachelorette” with diabetes!
 Who knows?
 Maybe you’ll be the first!
 Thanks for your time, Paloma.
 We love seeing Glitter Glucose shine in the diabetes space.

-Educational content related to type 1 diabetes is made possible with support from Abbott, the makers of the Freestyle Libre 2.
+Educational content related to type 1 diabetes is made possible with support from Abbott, the makers of the Freestyle Libre 2, an active partner of Beyond Type 1 at the time of publication.
 Beyond Type 1 maintains full editorial control of all content published on our platforms.